-This is not the issue with the hardware or the printer, but it’s the port that fails to connect properly causing to the error DOT4_001 in most HP printers.
+This is not the issue with the hardware or the printer, but it’s the port that fails to connect properly causing to the error DOT4_001 in most HP printers is offline.
 The printer fails to do its job even after receiving the command on an on from the users.

 Steps to resolve the issue of DOT4_001 Error in your HP printer—

 Step 1: Check the compatibility of the printer & printer driver

 - There might be a compatibility issue in between the printer and the printer driver that you’re using.

 - You can find the Printer Drivers online.
 Depending on your printing device, choose the compatible one.